triplelift-internal/angular-styleguide/README.md

     *Why?*
     - You can conditionally cancel a route inside the route resolver before the controller is activated.
     - *Most importantly*, A controller may depend on data retrieved asynchronously.
 Resolving this data prior to loading the controller simplifies the controller logic tremendously.
-It also places data dependencies all in once place in the "index" of the application - e.g. `app.js` - and makes it easier to reason about data flow.
+It also places data dependencies all in one place in the "index" of the application, e.g. `app.js`, which makes it easier to reason about data flow.

   - **If you must include async logic in controllers, keep such start-up logic to an `activate` function**.